Welcome to Tinkla!

 - Please read and understand the Disclaimers and Licensing.

-- The Comma.ai Pedal is a small unit that gets connected between your accelerator pedal on your model S and the Giraffe.
+The "Out of the Box" setup is the basic install for your tesla and can control your acceleration above 18 MPH.
+The Pedal Interceptor is a small unit that gets connected between your accelerator pedal on your Model S and the Giraffe.
 While the stock cruise control on Tesla only works above 18 MPH, with the pedal we can control speed down to 1 MPH (though the regen brakes only work above 5 MPH).
-The benefit of the pedal is better (and smoother) adaptive cruise control over just the stock one.
+The benefit of the pedal is better (and smoother) adaptive cruise control over just the stock Tesla cruise control.

-- With few more wires and a harness (plus some ebay parts) you can add a Tesla Bosch radar to your pre-AP1 car.
+With a few more wires and a harness (plus some eBay parts) you can add a Tesla Bosch radar to your pre-AP1 car.
 With full radar integration now available in OpenPilot, you get more accurate lead car detection which leads to a better ACC (still limited to regen braking).
-Also, if you have the IC integration, now you can see 3 lanes full of cars on your IC.
+Also, if you have Instrument Cluster integration, now you can see 3 lanes full of cars on your IC.

-- The next steps for us is integration with iBooster brakes for full stop and go traffic.
-This will require the replacement of the sandard vacuum brakes on your pre-AP1 Model S with the iBooster system that Tesla used in the AP1 cars and beyond.
+The next hurdle for us is integration with iBooster brakes for full stop and go traffic.
+This will require replacement of the standard vacuum brakes on your pre-AP1 Model S to the iBooster system that Tesla used in the AP1 cars and beyond.
 This will be about $500-$800 in parts and some more involved mechanical work as you would need to flush your brakes and such.
 Also, root access is needed for this upgrade.

-- Finally, we will be integrating the AP1 style parking sensors into the OpenPilot code, allowing us to use the data from the 12 sensors to detect cars next to us.
-This is one step I'm hoping to start in the next month.
-Depending on where you source the sensors and harness, this by itself can be somewhere between $500 and $1,500.
+Finally, we will be integrating the AP1 style parking sensors into the OpenPilot code, allowing us to use the data from the 12 sensors to detect cars around us.
+This is one step we're hoping to start soon.
+Depending on where you source the sensors and harness, this alone can be somewhere between $500 and $1,500.

-- Once all this will be done, we will actually be able to fully integrate with AP1 cars as well.
+Once all this is done, we will be able to fully integrate with AP1 cars as well.
 With Tesla no longer paying any attention to the older Model S (the AP1 was based on the MobileEye platform that Tesla dumped in October 2016 and has received limited code updates ever since), the only option to get new features and functionality is by joining the OpenPilot group.